xkeyo/CIFAR-10-Classification/README.md

 - Do not reprocess the data to ensure consistency with the results produced in the Report
 - Running **`main.py`** is enough for the training, evaluation and applying the model to the data.

-### **Side Note**
-- the cnn.pt file from training the cnn was too  large to be commited to git.
-You can find it in a google drive folder at this link: https://drive.google.com/drive/folders/1LtBqQXRZ44SB2jDJ9PGLq7inKrVjme-Z?usp=drive_link